Chenerywoman/BE-PT-northcoders-news-chenerywoman/README.md

 Heroku will host the app.

-1. Go to [https://signup.heroku.com/dc] to create an account.
-Heroku will host the app.
+1. Go to https://signup.heroku.com/dc to create an account.
 2. Follow the instructions at https://devcenter.heroku.com/articles/getting-started-with-nodejs, including setting up a config variable which links to the mlab data base.
 (You can copy the uri from your production.js file.)

 ## Built With